logo

 Last season, the tropics were dominated by a moderate to strong La Niña.
 During a La Niña, warm air sinks in the eastern part of the Pacific Basin and rises in the western part.
 This inhibits typhoon activity in the West Pacific.
 For 2025, the Tropical Pacific appears to be switching to neutral conditions.
 The La Niña of last season is fading as water temperatures warm into the neutral area between La Niña and El Niño.

 All computer models are predicting that the current neutral conditions will prevail through the typhoon season.
-The current prediction is for a 49% chance neutral conditions and a 38% chance of La Niña this summer and fall.
+The current prediction is for a 59% chance neutral conditions and a 32% chance of La Niña this summer and fall.
 This would neither be an enhancing or an inhibiting factor this season.

 Another feature which can significantly influence Northwest Pacific typhoon activity is the Indian Ocean Dipole (IOD).
 The IOD is defined by the difference in sea surface temperatures between the eastern and western tropical Indian Ocean.
-The current forecast is for a positive (warm) phase through much of the season.
-During a positive phase, air tends to rise over the Indian Ocean and sink over the western Pacific (particularly the South China Sea).
-This suppresses typhoon activity in the West Pacific basin.
-A positive IOD could be a significant inhibiting factor this season.
+The current forecast is for a neutral phase through much of the season.
+A neutral phase would neither enhance or suppress activity in the Northwest Pacific.

-Most seasonal predictors are indicating that typhoon activity across the West Pacific will be below normal again this season.
+Most seasonal predictors are indicating that typhoon activity across the West Pacific will be a little below normal again this season.
 La Niña has faded to neutral this year, which will not be an enhancing or an inhibiting factor.

 Considering the factors mentioned above, we think that activity will be below normal again this year.
 In particular, the first half of the season will be below normal.
 Stronger typhoons may be concentrated farther north and east than is typical, threatening southeast China through Japan more than Vietnam.
 The South China Sea may be relatively quiet again this season.
 We are predicting a total of 23 named storms this season, which is a little below the 30-year average of 26.
 As for typhoons, we are predicting a total of 12 again this season, which is below the 30-year average of 16 typhoons.